twpayne/chezmoi/docs/FAQ.md

 to run `brew bundle --global` when the contents of `.Brewfile` changes.

-chezmoi has two types of scripts: scripts that run every time, and scripts that only one when their contents change. chezmoi does not have a mechanism to run a script when an arbitrary file has changed, but there are some ways to achieve the desired behavior:
+chezmoi has two types of scripts: scripts that run every time, and scripts that only run when their contents change. chezmoi does not have a mechanism to run a script when an arbitrary file has changed, but there are some ways to achieve the desired behavior: